The last 15 months have been different than any other.

 Review Safe Operating Plans

-In the spring our organization developed an association-level BLBCA Best Practices template for individual member lodges to reference while developing their own specific COVID-19 operating plan as required by the Provincial Health Office and WorkSafeBC.
+In the spring of 2020 our organization developed an association-level BLBCA Best Practices template for individual member lodges to reference while developing their own specific COVID-19 operating plan as required by the Provincial Health Office and WorkSafeBC.
 Contact individual members lodges to review their unique Covid-19 operating plan.

 Follow Provincial Health Orders